MukitCSTE/UVicSENG360Labs/lab04/index.md

 1. Create a text file that is at least 64 bytes long.
 2. Encrypt the file using the AES-128 cipher.
-3. Unfortunately, a single bit of the 30th byte in the encrypted file got corrupted.
-You can achieve this corruption with `ghex`.
+3. Unfortunately, a single **bit** of the 30th byte in the encrypted file got corrupted.
+You can achieve this corruption with `hexedit`.
 4. Decrypt the corrupted file (encrypted) using the correct key and IV.

 **Question 2:** *Before doing Part 3*, how much information do you expect to recover by decrypting the corrupted file, if the encryption mode is ECB, CBC, CFB, or OFB, respectively?
 Please explain why.